back to the MAIN INDEX

 One year after her abdication she came to Rome, where she was lavishly received by Alexander VII; on this occasion a welcome inscription and a large heraldic device referring to the pope were carved by Gianlorenzo Bernini above Porta del Popolo, the city's northernmost gate through which the queen entered on December 19 (or 23, according to some sources), 1655, with a long parade of 255 people, most of which on horseback.
 Curiously, by that time she already spoke a fluent Italian, without ever having been to Italy before.

-above Porta del Popolo:
+the inscription above Porta del Popolo:

 TO A HAPPY AND PROPITIOUS ENTRANCE